 DC HAPP scholars gain exposure to healthcare professions, learn hands-on medical skills, develop public health projects, and prepare for college applications and college life.
 Medical and public health students, physicians, and other medical professionals serve as mentors, facilitators, and teachers.

 DC HAPP seeks to:

-- Identify, recruit, and nurture talented District of Columbia public school students from backgrounds underrepresented in medicine who have an interest in pursuing careers in the health professions
+- Identify, recruit, and nurture talented District of Columbia area public school students from backgrounds underrepresented in medicine who have an interest in pursuing careers in the healthcare professions

-- Establish connections between students and healthcare professionals, including but not limited to physicians, physician assistants, nurses, physical therapists, and medical researchers
+- Establish connections between healthcare professionals community, including, but not limited to, physicians, physician assistants, nurses, physical therapists, and medical researchers

 - Provide support and resources for program scholars to achieve post-secondary academic success leading to professional careers in the healthcare field

 - Build relationships between scholars and the George Washington University community

 - Local Rising High School Seniors Get Hands-on Approach to Medicine

 - For Potential Participants and Families (high school students)